uvarc/rc-website/content/userinfo/howtos/rivanna/bioinfo-on-rivanna.md

 +++
-author = "SOMRC Staff"
+author = "Staff"
 description = ""
-title = "Bioinformatics Resources on Rivanna" date = "2017-01-31T09:48:06-05:00"
+title = "Bioinformatics Resources on Rivanna" date = "2020-02-26T09:48:06-05:00"
 draft = false
 tags = ["bioinformatics","genomics", "rivanna","tools"]
-categories = ["services"]
+categories = ["howtos"]
 images = [""]
 +++

 <p class=lead>UVA research community has access to numerous bioinformatics software installed and ready-to-use on Rivanna.
 They are all available via the LMod module system.
 In addition,
 <br/>
 <br/>
-<a href="https://www.rc.virginia.edu/userinfo/rivanna/software/complete-list/" target="blank">Click here</a> for a comprehensive list.
+<a href="https://www.rc.virginia.edu/userinfo/rivanna/software/complete-list/" target="blank">Click here</a> for a comprehensive list of all installed software.
 </p>

 <hr size=1 />